 - Highly precise removal of infected material

-- Better understanding of your unique tooth structure
+- A better understanding of your unique tooth structure

 This advanced technology is a valuable tool in our goal of creating the best patient experience possible.
 When you visit Highpoint Dental Care, you know that you will receive modern, safe, and effective treatment from our experienced and compassionate dentists.